networknt/light-doc/content/tutorial/common/discovery/docker.md

 We will be running in a dockerized environment, so having consul configured at "localhost" is no longer valid.
 We will be using the DOCKER_HOST_IP in the consul.yml file.
 On my local computer, the IP is 192.168.1.120.
 You can use ifconfig on Linux to find out your local IP.

 When starting the docker-compose for services, we need to set up the DOCKER_HOST_IP as environment variable to pass it into the container.
-For more info on how to setup the DOCKER_HOSTI_IP, please refer to [docker host ip][].
+For more info on how to setup the DOCKER_HOST_IP, please refer to [docker host ip][].

 `consul.yml`